Review

 In real world driving scenarios, we found very little difference between the two powertrains.
 The test models we sampled were even showing the same 133 miles of predicted range from a full charge.

 Efficiency was similar, too.
-Both cars could achieve 3.0mi/kWh, in less than ideal conditions, although for a small EV this isn’t great.
+Both cars could achieve 3.0mi/kWh, in less than ideal conditions.
+For a small EV this isn’t great, even in colder conditions.
 Our test route was only short, covering around 30 miles, but the rate of charge seemed to deplete quite quickly.
+On a longer run, in the SE, the efficiency crept up to 3.9mi/kWh.

 Recharging the battery takes around 30 minutes using a rapid charger and both models support 11kW AC charging.